 Our wholly owned subsidiary VSC Re Company ("VSC Re") is engaged in the business of reinsuring coverage under vehicle service contracts sold to consumers by Dealers on vehicles financed by us.
 VSC Re currently reinsures vehicle service contracts that are offered through one of our TPPs.
 Vehicle service contract premiums, which represent the selling price of the vehicle service contract to the consumer, less fees and certain administrative costs, are contributed to trust accounts controlled by VSC Re.
 These premiums are used to fund claims covered under the vehicle service contracts.
 VSC Re is a bankruptcy remote entity.
-As such, our exposure to fund claims is limited to the trust assets controlled by VSC Re.
+As such, our exposure to fund claims is limited to the trust assets controlled by VSC Re and our net investment in VSC Re.